hardcoverapp/hardcover-docs/DEVELOPERS.md

-# Hardcover API Documentation Developer Guide
+# Hardcover Documentation Developer Guide

 ## Contributing to the Hardcover Documentation